Christine Lampard: Personal life

 Lampard dated Belfast Giants ice hockey player Curtis Bowen as she started her TV career.
 After breaking up with him in 2003, she dated Dublin restaurant owner Christian Stokes to whom she got engaged in 2004.
 She was then in a relationship with entrepreneur Mark Beirne for three years until they split in January 2009.

-In October 2009, she began a relationship with English footballer Frank Lampard.
-The couple got married on 20 December 2015, and she is the stepmother to his two daughters from a previous marriage.
-On 21 September 2018, they had a baby girl.
-On 15 March 2021, it was announced that they had a baby boy.
+In October 2009, she began a relationship with English footballer Frank Lampard, son of former footballer Frank Lampard Sr. The couple got married on 20 December 2015 at St Paul's Church, Knightsbridge.
+She is the stepmother to his two daughters from a previous relationship.
+They live in Kensington, London.
+On 21 September 2018, their first child, a daughter, was born.
+On 15 March 2021, it was announced that they had a son.

 Charity

 Lampard is a Northern Ireland ambassador for The Prince's Trust.
-In 2010, she did a water skiing challenge, raising £1,321,623 for Sport Relief, making her the first person ever to water-ski across the English Channel.
+In 2010, she did a water skiing challenge, raising £1,321,623 for Sport Relief, making her the first person to water-ski across the English Channel.
 In the same year, her co-host on The One Show, Adrian Chiles grew a beard, which was later shaved off by Lampard for Sport Relief, raising £60,000 in the process.
 In 2012, Lampard took part in a 5 km run for Cancer Research UK with Heidi Range and Roxanne Pallett.

 Lampard is a patron for the Sparks children's charity.
 In 2015, she hosted the charity's winter ball alongside Jon Culshaw.
 She also supported the Text Santa appeal and presented their annual telethon from 2011 until 2015.